ALib C++ Library

 Omitable Last Camel Hump:

-The minimum length values provided must be greater than 0, except for one exclamation: With CamelCase format and case-insensitive definition, the last "camel hump" may have a minimum length of 0 and hence may be omitted when matched.
-If so, the "normalized" version of the token, which can be received by appending an instance to an AString , will have the last letter of the defined name converted to lower case.
+The minimum length values provided must be greater than 0, with one exception: With CamelCase format and case-insensitive definition, the last "camel hump" may have a minimum length of 0 and hence may be omitted when matched.
+If so, the "normalized" version of the token, which can be received by appending an instance to an AString, will have the last letter of the defined name converted to lower case.

-The rational for this specific approach is to support the English plural case.
+The rationale for this specific approach is to support the English plural case.
 This can be best explained in a sample.
 If a token was defined using definition string:

 "MilliSecondS Ignore 1 1 0"